 My fairly ambitious plans were to travel from Guatemala across the Central American jungles into the Brazilian Amazon via boat.
 These plans were foiled, maybe for the better, by this visa hiccup.

-- Gather all original documents in checklist
+- Gather all original documents in checklist above

 - Lodge your application in person (be super smiley)